 Poor password management practices and improperly secured endpoint devices can create vulnerabilities.
 But passwords and credentials with privileged access are especially valuable.
 Vaulting credentials and admin credentials provides extra safeguards for credentials of shared resources on your network, offering a repository with passwords automatically refreshed after each login.

 If an employee uses the same password for multiple personal and company accounts, and one of the accounts is compromised, attackers can gain access to the other accounts using the compromised credentials.
 Multifactor authentication adds extra steps and data security, requiring a personal device or biometrics to prove identity.

 3. Provide consistent logging across the entire environment

 Security and access logs are absolutely critical to helping you identify the source of an attack—or ”patient zero.”
 The sooner you can do that, the sooner you can apply the necessary patches and restore a clean backup.
 After an attack, these logs also allow you to provide required proof of compliance to regulatory agencies, in which you can describe what happened and demonstrate that your organization was, in fact, taking the necessary precautions.

-It’s not just enough to maintain security logs.
+It’s not just enough to maintain data security logs.
 These need to be protected from hackers, too, who will target these logs for deletion or alteration in order to cover their tracks.
 You can learn more about why and how to protect data security logs in this article.

 4. Implement a fast analytics platform to help identify signs of threat actors in the environment. ”Threat hunters” can actively look for and clean indicators of compromise.

 Remember the period of time I mentioned earlier before an attacker breaks in?
 Speedy, real-time analytics can help spot suspicious behavior, anomalies, and more during that period.
 This will alert you to the possibility of an attack—but having a slow analytics won’t indicate unusual activity in time.
 Fast analytics platforms will spot it before it’s too late, allowing threat hunters to quickly identify threats and eradicate them before your data is widely compromised.